kevjen37/kevjen37.github.io/VisionGPT.md

   RE_2 = np.linalg.norm(landmarks[43] - landmarks[23])
   RE_3 = np.linalg.norm(landmarks[44] - landmarks[24])
 ~~~
+_code block shows how OpenCV, dlib, and NumPy interact: OpenCV detects faces, while dlib converts into a format suitable for landmark detection.
+The dlib predictor identifies key facial landmarks, which are converted into a NumPy array for easier manipulation.
+The code then calculates the Euclidean distances between specific eye and eyebrow landmarks to determine if the eyebrows are raised, leading to microphone trigger event_

 __Architecture and Design:__
 - System Architecture: The system consists of a front-end interface for user interaction, a backend server that handles facial recognition and voice processing, and integration with external APIs for AI responses.